 Carefully supervise young children when they are in the room with heater.
-When using the handheld remote accessory (Remote-Ready Models Only), keep selector switch in the OFF position to prevent children from turning on burners with remote.
+When using the handheld remote accessory, keep selector switch in the OFF position to prevent children from turning on burners with remote.

-You must operate this heater with a fireplace screen in place.
-Make sure fireplace screen is closed before running heater.
+You must operate this heater with the fireplace screen and hood in place.
+Make sure fireplace screen and hood are in place before running heater.